-Budgeting is not just as simple as writing down your incomes and expenses but it is also an art of balancing your income and expenses to achieve more savings in the future.
-You need to take account everything that may affect your budget such as inflation rate, interest rate and also current events as current events and calamities might drive prices much higher.
+Budgeting is not just as simple as writing down your income and expenses; it is also an art of balancing your income and expenses to achieve more savings in the future.
+You need to take into account everything that may affect your budget, such as the inflation rate, interest rate, and current events, as current events and calamities might drive prices much higher.

 Here are some tips that will help us manage and balance our budgets: